GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.batch.threads` (default: `15`)

     Maximum number of threads used to execute batch requests in parallel.
+The number of threads here control the concurrency of the GCS batched API (fs.gs.max.requests.per.batch) calls.
+These threads are used to execute the Class A and Free operations in GCS such as copy, list, delete etc. These operations are part of typical hdfs commands such as `hdfs mv`, `hdfs cp`

 *   `fs.gs.list.max.items.per.call` (default: `1024`)